Edgar-Donk/edgar-donk.github.io/README.md

 ## 05 Image - Create Widgets with Rounded Corners and Shadow Effects

 The 4 themes common to tkinter can be found where your python program is installed under the directory tcl/tk8.6/ttk.
-Apart from default which is listed as defaults.tcl, all the other themes are listed as their own names suffixed with ".tcl".
+Apart from default which is listed as defaults.tcl, all the other themes are listed with their own names suffixed with ".tcl".
 There are obvious differences between the scripting language tcl and tkinter but we can recognise some commands such as map and configure, we can also spot the element and state names.
-A new part of the mix is when we look at the OS specefic themes such as aqua or vista have variables that are system dependant.
+A new part of the mix is when we look at the OS specific themes such as aqua or vista which have variables that are system dependant.
 Even so we should be able to recognise how the answers to some of our scripts were formed.
 It would seem that the common themes have little to do with images and thus able to give the widest possible support to any style alterations we wish to make.
-By contrast it will be found that if one of the OS dependant themes was to be used as a parent then changes required would not be so straightforward.
+By contrast it will be found that if one of the OS dependant themes was to be used as a parent then changes required may not be so straightforward.

+So far we have seen that

 As I said at the beginning there are remarkably few instances of the more interesting style changes found when trawling the internet.
 Up until this point most of the examples could have been made referring "Tkinter 8.5 reference: a GUI for Python".
 The